If you or your students are having trouble accessing YouTube videos through Edpuzzle, take a look at this list of common issues and their solutions.

 If this isn’t possible, you can assign the videos to watch at home, where your students will use their own internet connection.

 If you get a message that says, “Video unavailable.
 This video is restricted.
-Try signing in with a Google Apps account,” you’ll need to check the following:
+Please check the Google Workspace administrator and/or the administrator restrictions,” you’ll need to check the following:

 - Make sure you approved the video on YouTube while logged in with your teacher account.

-- Have your students log in to youtube.com using the email address associated with their school accounts.
-Double-check that they’re not logged in with their personal account at accounts.google.com, and make sure they’re logged in on their Chromebooks or Chrome browser with their school account.
+- Have your students log in to youtube.com using the email address associated with their school accounts before trying again to view their assignments.
+Double-check that they’re not logged in with their personal account.

 - Share the Edpuzzle spec sheet with your IT admin to make sure there are no filter issues.